 Dysthymia, also known as persistent depressive disorder, is a low depressive mood that has occurred for at least two years.
 Persons dealing with Dysthymia will usually experience at least two of the following symptoms:

-• A sense of hopelessness
+A sense of hopelessness

-• A low appetite
+A low appetite

-• Trouble concentrating
+Trouble concentrating

 Dysthymia and major depressive disorders have many symptoms in common.

-Physical symptoms of depression
+Physical Symptoms of Depression

-Depressed broken down lonely young man sitting alone in the darknessWhen an individual is depressed, it can result in that individual losing interest in almost everything in your life.
-Not wanting to do the things that they usually did regularly and not knowing why.
+When an individual is depressed, it can result in that individual losing interest in almost everything in your life.
+Not wanting to do what they usually do regularly and not knowing why.

 Depression can have both physical and mental effects.
-It is not uncommon forDepression can cause insomnia as seen in this man laying awake people dealing with depression to have trouble falling or staying asleep.
-Also, in other cases, individuals may find that they are now sleeping too much when compared to their normal amount prior to the depression.
+It is not uncommon for people dealing with depression to have trouble falling or staying asleep.
+Also, in other cases, individuals may find that they are now sleeping too much when compared to their normal amount before the depression.

 Chest Pain

 Pain is a symptom of depression.
-However, when chest pain is present, it is very important first to see your primary physician to rule out any physical problems associated with your heart, lungs, or stomach.
+However, when chest pain is present, it is very important to see your primary physician first to rule out any physical problems associated with your heart, lungs, or stomach.
 Nonetheless, persons who have experienced heart attacks are more likely to be depressed.
 Similarly, research is showing that depression can also raise your risk of heart disease.

 Exhaustion and Fatigue